micahshute/digiproc/README.md

  - All filter data and windows must have an even number of datapoints.
 If not, this will be done automatically.
 This is to facilitate the ability to create any type of filter using the windowing method.
 (Odd numbers of values can preclude certain types of filters)
  - All filters are FIR and are implemented via the windowing method.
 Although you can get pretty good results depending on your application, this is an older method compared to the optimal Parks-McClellan algorithm.
  - IIR Filter design is not included
- - The quantization process in Dsp::AnalogSignal maps an analog signal to -1 to 1 before quantizing the result.
+ - The quantization process in Digiproc::AnalogSignal maps an analog signal to -1 to 1 before quantizing the result.
 A floating point number is accurate up to 7 decimal places, so this process will cause unwanted ACTUAL quantization errors (not simulated quantization errors) for an amplitude range greater than $2 x 10^16$ (ie 20 Quadrillion)

 This is still a work in progress.
 There are many usuable functions, and many that still require tuning.
 Functions tested in the `spec` file are very reliable.